akumagamo/liveProjectTensorFlow/readme.md

 Here the task for each chapter will listed and optional Notes / Information

-## ChapterOne
+## ChapterOne, ChapterTwo, ChapterThree

 ### Tasks
 _go to portal for the tasks, and more details_

 ### Notes
-_Just commited relevant file, for this submission to keep everything nice an lean_
+_Just commited relevant file, for this submission to keep everything nice an lean. the different solutions are tagged_

 ### Output
 ...